 If ZenMate.bat is located in a subfolder of "C:\Program Files", the security rating is 66% dangerous.
 The file size is 167 bytes (50% of all occurrences) or 222 bytes.
 The program has a visible window.
 There is no description of the program.
 The process starts upon Windows startup (see Registry key: User Shell Folders).
 ZenMate.bat is not a Windows system file.
 ZenMate.bat appears to be a compressed file.

-Important: Some malware camouflages itself as ZenMate.bat, particularly when located in the C:\Windows or C:\Windows\System32 folder.
+Important: Some malware camouflages itself as ZenMate.bat.
 Therefore, you should check the ZenMate.bat process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.

 A clean and tidy computer is the key requirement for avoiding problems with ZenMate.
 This means running a scan for malware, cleaning your hard drive using 1cleanmgr and 2sfc /scannow, 3uninstalling programs that you no longer need, checking for Autostart programs (using 4msconfig) and enabling Windows' 5Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.

 Should you experience an actual problem, try to recall the last thing you did, or the last thing you installed before the problem appeared for the first time.
 Use the 6resmon command to identify the processes that are causing your problem.
 Even for serious problems, rather than reinstalling Windows, you are better off repairing of your installation or, for Windows 8 and later versions, executing the 7DISM.exe /Online /Cleanup-image /Restorehealth command.
 This allows you to repair the operating system without losing data.